benashford/redis-async/README.md

 Rather than a traditional connection pool as a means of allowing multiple threads access to the database via multiple connections, this library will multiplex Redis commands from many threads into a single queue (pipelining if possible).
 However some commands require a dedicated connecton, these are explained in more detail below.

+To create a connection pool, call `make-pool` in `redis-async.core` passing in a map of connection details (host, port, password (if any), and database (defaults to 0)).
+An empty map will default to localhost and the default Redis port.

+To clean-up a connection pool at the end, call `close-pool` in `redis-async.core`.

+This library does not enforce the use of any component systems, but the above was designed to painlessly be used by them.

 ### Client functions

 Each function that implements a Redis command returns a channel, from which the result of that command can be read.
 These can be read like any other `core.async` channel, or one of the convenience functions/macros can be used instead; the main difference between the convenience options and anything else is that they ensure conventions are in place (e.g. it allows a Redis operation to return nil, usually you cannot send nil through a `core.async` channel).